-OF THE NATURE OF LIVING BODIES AND THE DISTINCTION BETWEEN

-ANIMALS AND VEGETABLES.
-Common division of natural objects into the mineral, vegetable, and animal kingdoms not perfectly accurate 1-2 Division into those possessed of life and those not possessed of life 2 Distinctions between these two 2-6 Distinction between animals and vegetables 6-12 CHAPTER II.
-GENERAL REMARKS ON THE STRUCTURE OF VEGETABLES Great simplicity and uniformity in the structure of plants - 12-13 Circulation of the sap in annual plants 13 Differences in the circulation in plants of larger growth and trees, and the formation of the bark and wood 13-14 Object of this arrangement 14 Of the other functions of vegetables 14 The state of the s CHAPTER III.
+OF THE NATURE OF LIVING BODIES AND THE DISTINCTION B ETWEEN DI WEBI ANIMALS AND VEGETABLES.
+Common division of natural objects into the mineral, vegetable, and an imal kingdoms not perfectly accurate 1-2 Division into those possessed of life and those not possessed of life 2 Distinctions between these two 2-6 Distinction between animals and vegetables 6-12 CHAPTER II.
+GENERAL REMARKS ON THE STRUCTURE OF VEGETABLE ES.
+Great simplicity and uniformity in the structure of plants .
+12-13 Circulation of the sap in annual plants 13 Differences in the circulation in plants of larger growth and trees, and the formation of the bark and wood 13-14 Object of this arrangement 14 Of the other functions of vegetables 14-15 CHAPTER III.
 OF THE STRUCTURE OF ANIMALS.
 Sect.
-1. General Classification of Animals.
-15 Necessity of some system of Arrangement 15 Two grand divisions of Animals, Vertebral and Invertebral - 16-17 Vertebral division subdivided into warm-blooded and cold-blooded 17 Warm-blooded vertebral animals, two classes, Mammalia and Birds 17 Cold-blooded vertebral animals, two classes, Reptiles and Fishes 17 Invertebral division subdivided into five classes, Insects, Crustacea Mollusca, Vermes or Worms, Zoophytes 18 Objects and nature of the divisions into orders, genera, and species 41 18-20
+I. General Classification of Animals.
+15 Necessity of some system of Arrangement 15-16 Two grand divisions of Animals, Vertebral and Invertebral .
+17 Vertebral division subdivided into warm-blooded and cold-blooded .
+17 Warm-blooded vertebral animals, two classes, Mammalia and Birds .
+17 Cold-blooded vertebral animals, two classes, Reptiles and Fishes .
+17 Invertebral division subdivided into five classes, Insects, Crustacea, Mollusca, Vermes or Worms, Zoophytes 18 Objects and nature of the divisions into orders, genera, and species 18-19